 What does it cost and what is included?

 - Members pay an annual fee of £72 upfront.
-This includes separate inductions on the machines and subsequent supervised sessions to enable members to become independent & competent.
+This includes separate inductions on the machines and subsequent supervised sessions to enable members to become independent and competent.

 - Access to the lab during opening times – currently 24 and 30 hours a week.
 (Please check the opening times as we operate a fortnightly calendar and are closed for public workshops on Mondays, alternate Fridays and alternate Saturday morning from 1pm.
 Opening times may also be adjusted over school holidays when we run additional workshops).